26 – Strategies for Survival in a Dangerous Game

 “Wrong enough,” her voice carried a dangerous certainty, “that they think we’ve cracked.
 Enough that they’ll move to fix it.”

-Her words dropped into the quiet like stones into deep water—ripples undulating outward with unspoken implications.
+Nobody spoke after she said it.
 She loaded a dummy protocol with practised ease.
 Her fingers moved fast now—decisive and confident—as an intricate decoy transmission materialised under her hands.

 “If they’re tracking our gaps,” her tone paired her razor-sharp focus as she worked, “then we provide them with more than a fissure.
 We give them a canyon—something so loud it drowns out anything else.”
 She gave the ghost of a smile over her shoulder to Callum.
 “Give Ashford something irresistible so he’ll be forced to adapt, allowing us to track the echo.”